Operator-Valued Matrices with Free or Exchangeable Entries: Operator-valued matrices

 \end{theorem}

-The global law and location of the spectrum of this general model have been investigated in \cite{Alt-al-Kronecker-19} under the name of Kronecker matrices, when no correlations are allowed between the $Y_k$'s and under boundedness conditions on the moments of the $y_{ij}^{(k)}$'s and on the spectral norm of the $\beta_k$'s.
-However, their result also covers the non-Hermitian case. \begin{proof}[Proof of Theorem \ref{theo:Kronecker-correlations}] It is enough to notice that $X_N= \frac{1}{\sqrt{2}}(x_{ij} + x_{ij}^*)_{i,j=1}^N$ with $x_{ij}= \sqrt{2} \sum_{k=1}^L y_{ij}^{(k)} \beta_k$ and then apply Theorem \ref{the:i.i.dblocksKroneckerform}. \end{proof}
+The global law and location of the spectrum of this general model have been investigated under the name of Kronecker matrices in \cite{Alt-al-Kronecker-19}, when no correlations are allowed between the $Y_k$'s and under boundedness conditions on the moments of the $y_{ij}^{(k)}$'s and on the spectral norm of the $\beta_k$'s.
+Here, we allow such correlations between the $Y_k$'s and we relax the conditions on the moments of the $y_{ij}^{(k)}$'s.
+However, the results in \cite{Alt-al-Kronecker-19} also cover the non-Hermitian case.

+Matrices with decaying correlations have been analysed in~\cite{Erdos-al-19} where, under an additional restrictive moment condition, the speed of convergence was shown to be $N^{\varepsilon-1}$ for all $\varepsilon >0$ with overwhelming probability.
+However, we are looking for a universal approach that covers matrices with exchangeable entries in more general von Neumann algebras.
+With this generality and under mild moment conditions, we can't achieve a better speed of convergence.